 I am a multidisciplinary artist, spiritual guide, educator, and pedestrian.
-I currently work as the Creative Director for SDI – The Home of Spiritual Companionship.
-I live and work in Seattle, Washington, and enjoy going for walks with my family.
+Currently I work as the Creative Director for SDI – The Home of Spiritual Companionship.

 My walking practice, my studio practice, and my home all benefit from the land on which I live and work.
 I acknowledge this land as stewarded and blessed by the first people of Seattle, the Duwamish People.
 I offer gratitude to the land itself and the Duwamish Tribe, and I support their fight for federal recognition and reparations through the Real Rent Duwamish movement.